saurabhsbade-bits/DM4ML-Group12/RecoMart-Recommendation-Pipeline/README.md

 RecoMart Recommendation Pipeline is an **end-to-end MLOps workflow** developed as part of the **Data Management for Machine Learning (DM4ML)** course at **BITS Pilani WILP**.

-Name	BITS Email ID	Contribution
-Ajay Nath B	2025AA05210@wilp.bits-pilani.ac.in	20%
-Anjali Bhardwaj	2025AA05214@wilp.bits-pilani.ac.in	20%
-Saurabh Sudhir Bade	2025aa05203@wilp.bits-Pilani.ac.in	20%
-Rohit Aditya Rambhatla	2025aa05205@wilp.bits-pilani.ac.in	20%
-Prabhakaran S	2025aa05223@wilp.bits-pilani.ac.in	20%
+Name	                                        BITS Email ID Ajay Nath B	                        2025AA05210@wilp.bits-pilani.ac.in Anjali Bhardwaj	                        2025AA05214@wilp.bits-pilani.ac.in Saurabh Sudhir Bade	                2025aa05203@wilp.bits-Pilani.ac.in Rohit Aditya Rambhatla	                2025aa05205@wilp.bits-pilani.ac.in Prabhakaran S	                        2025aa05223@wilp.bits-pilani.ac.in

 The project demonstrates the complete lifecycle of a recommendation system, from multi-source data ingestion to model training, experiment tracking, feature management, and workflow orchestration.